5 steps to increase your checkout conversions

 Now let’s look at how to learn more about customer behavior using payments data.

-Payments data provides a picture of customers and their purchases in real-time, so you can investigate your customer segments, their behavior and test what works best for them.
+Payments data provides a picture of customers and their purchases in real-time.
+So you can investigate your customer segments, understand their behavior, and test what works best for them.

 There are many ways to measure store performance.
 Most often it’s based on store size or sales data.
 With payments data, you can be honest about performance by using richer data.

 For example, if you were to analyze a single store’s performance, you could see how many new or returning customers it’s attracting and what level of returns or refunds to expect.

 You can also match stores based on a range of performance drivers.
 Stores with similar performance profiles can be used to A/B test interior layouts, offers, or in-store innovations like self-service kiosks.
 Stores with different profiles can share learnings such as how to increase spend in fewer visits or differentiate experiences for high traffic sites.

 Finding the perfect distance between stores and where to expand your presence is also easy when you use payments data.
 Delivery addresses from your ecommerce site can help to show where your customer base is.
 Once you know where you should (and shouldn’t) be opening stores or distribution centres, you can test with pop-ups to make sure you have the right inventory and payment method mix.